rookbunny/hpcad-gentraffic/README.md

 trivial artifacts rather than on meaningful structure.

 This repository is the benign traffic generator that produces that baseline.
-It emulates the everyday activity of the honeypot's fictional user — a research-computing staff member using the VM as a work desktop — as a set of automatically scheduled processes.
-It produces three reproducible, timestamp-labeled captures: a long benign baseline (unsupervised training data for the detection models) and the same benign substrate running underneath each of the two attack runs.
-Because every benign action is logged, each packet in a capture can be attributed to a known benign process, a known user or attacker action, or the emulated adversary — which is what makes the resulting dataset usable as a golden evaluation set.
+It emulates the everyday activity of the honeypot's fictional user (Michael Gunderson: a research-computing staff member using the VM as a work desktop) as a set of automatically scheduled processes.
+It produces three reproducible, timestamp-labeled
+captures: a long benign baseline (unsupervised training data for the detection models) and the same benign substrate running underneath each of the two attack runs.
+Because every benign action is logged, each packet in a capture can be attributed to a known benign process, a known user or attacker action, or the emulated adversary.
+This methodology ensures that the resulting dataset usable as a golden evaluation set.

 ## Repository contents